-- 27 (2) satisfied the conditions for relocation under Section 4. - 28 (b) An order approving relocation of an easement must: - 29 (1) state that the order was issued in accordance with this [act]; - 30 (2) recite the recording data of the instrument creating the easement, if - any, [and] any amendments [, and any preservation notice as defined under [cite to this - 32 state's marketable title act]]; - 33 (3) identify the immediately preceding location of the easement; - 34 (4) describe in a legally sufficient manner the new location of the
+- (a) The court may not approve relocation of an easement under this [act] unless the servient estate owner: - (1) establishes that the easement is eligible for relocation under Section 3; and - (2) satisfies the conditions for relocation under Section 4. - (b) An order under this [act] approving relocation of an easement must: - (1) state that the order is issued in accordance with this [act]; - (2) recite the recording data of the instrument creating the easement, if any, [and] any amendments[, and any preservation notice as defined under [cite to this state's marketable title act]]; - (3) identify the immediately preceding location of the easement;

-1 easement; 2 (5) describe all mitigation required of the servient estate owner during 3 relocation; 4 (6) refer in detail to the plans and specifications of all improvements 5 necessary for the easement holder to enter, use, and enjoy the easement in the new 6 location; 7 (7) specify all conditions to be satisfied by the servient estate owner to 8 relocate the easement and construct all improvements necessary for the easement holder 9 to enter, use, and enjoy the easement in the new location; 10 (8) include a provision for payment by the servient estate owner of 11 expenses under Section 7; 12 (9) include a provision for compliance by the parties with the obligation of 13 good faith arising under Section 8; and 14 (10) instruct the servient estate owner to record the affidavit, if required 15 under Section 9(a), when the servient estate owner substantially completes relocation.
-16 (c) An order issued under subsection (b) may include any other provision 17 consistent with this [act] for the fair and equitable relocation of an easement.
-18 (d) Before a servient estate owner proceeds with a relocation, the owner must 19 record a certified copy of the order issued under subsection (b) in the land records of all 20 jurisdictions in which the servient estate is located.
-21 22 23 24 25 26 Legislative Note: The bracketed language in subsection (b)(2) is applicable only in a state that has a marketable title act.
-The additional language requires a servient estate owner seeking to complete a relocation under the act to include in the order required by this section the recording data regarding a preservation notice filed by an easement holder who recorded such a notice to preserve the effectiveness of an easement originally recorded before the statutory root of title.
+- (4) describe in a legally sufficient manner the new location of the easement; - (5) describe mitigation required of the servient estate owner during relocation; - (6) refer in detail to the plans and specifications of improvements necessary for the easement holder to enter, use, and enjoy the easement in the new location; - (7) specify conditions to be satisfied by the servient estate owner to relocate the easement and construct improvements necessary for the easement holder to enter, use, and enjoy the easement in the new location; - (8) include a provision for payment by the servient estate owner of expenses under Section 7; - (9) include a provision for compliance by the parties with the obligation of good faith under Section 8; and - (10) instruct the servient estate owner to record an affidavit, if required under Section 9(a), when the servient estate owner substantially completes relocation. - (c) An order under subsection (b) may include any other provision consistent with this [act] for the fair and equitable relocation of the easement. - (d) Before a servient estate owner proceeds with relocation of an easement under this [act], the owner must record, in the land records of each jurisdiction where the servient estate is located, a certified copy of the order under subsection (b).

+Legislative Note: The bracketed language in subsection (b)(2) is applicable only in a state that has a marketable title act.
+The additional language requires a servient estate owner seeking to complete a relocation under the act to include in the order required by this section the recording data regarding a preservation notice filed by an easement holder that recorded the notice to preserve the effectiveness of an easement originally recorded before the title transaction that is the root of title.